 larcore now explicitly sets up geant4 and defines GDML_SCHEMA_DIR.
 This is a temporary hack that will stay in place until larsoft uses a version of geant4 which defines GDML_SCHEMA_DIR.

 The files in gdml/GDMLSchema are not installed and should be removed from the release, although I have not done that.

-#11 Updated by Erica Snider about 6 years ago
+#11 Updated by Erica Snider over 6 years ago

 - Status changed from Resolved to Remission